 If further information is required, the officer will tell you how to submit that information.
 As part of this process, you will be given a written letter and will have 12 months from the date of your application to submit the requested documents without having to pay a new visa application fee.
 After one year, an application refused under Section 221(g) is terminated per Section 203(e).

 If the Embassy requested additional information or documentation from you, you must submit those documents at a Cargo Expreso location.
 This web page explains how to submit your documents for delivery to the Embassy.

 Some visa applications require further administrative processing, which takes additional time after your interview with a consular officer.
 You will be advised of this possibility during your interview.
-Most administrative processing is resolved within 60 days of your visa interview, but some cases may take up to eight months.
 When additional administrative processing is required, the length of processing time will vary based on the circumstances of each case.
 You are reminded to apply early for your visa, well in advance of your anticipated date of travel.

 Note: Before inquiring about your visa status, you or your representative must wait at least 60-120 days from the date of your interview or the submission of supplemental documents, whichever is later.

 You may check your immigration visa application status online here by entering your visa case number.